ShortToGround/dropbox-extractor/README.md

 # dropbox-extractor

 This is used to parse dropbox folders for PDF files, then extract any images that are inside the PDF.
 Once extracted, the images are placed in the same folder as the PDF.

+This is used to stage the images for importation into another system.